photoview/photoview.github.io/src/docs/usage-nextcloud.md

 ## Keep Photoview updated automatically

-If you don't want to press the `Scan` button manually each time you've added new files to Nextcloud, you can [configure a periodic scanner](/docs/usage-settings/#periodic-scanner) to automatically scan for changes.
+If you don't want to press the `Scan` button manually each time you've added new files to Nextcloud/Owncloud, you can [configure a periodic scanner](/docs/usage-settings/#periodic-scanner) to automatically scan for changes.